Are you craving badly for some Mexican food but you don’t feel like leaving the house? Don’t worry!

 With this fabulous Instant Pot Beef Fajitas recipe, you’ll have the best & freshest Mexican cuisine right in your kitchen.

-The recipe is all about melted Cheddar cheese, salsa, guacamole, and yummy beef cooked with Mexican spices - just like in the restaurant.
+This steak fajita recipe is all about melted Cheddar cheese, salsa, guacamole, and yummy beef cooked with Mexican spices - just like in the restaurant.
 What’s even more appealing is that you don’t have to do the heavy lifting; the Instant Pot will do all the work and you can layback and enjoy a beautiful Sunday afternoon with the family.

 Still, if you feel a bit inexperienced in cooking Mexican delights, I have a few tips and tricks that can help along the way.